Revocable Living Trusts

 The Joint Husband and Wife Living Trust (A-B Trust)

-Often a husband and wife will jointly settle (create) a Living Trust, which is commonly known as an A-B Trust.
+Often a Husband and Wife will jointly settle (create) a Living Trust, which is commonly known as an A-B Trust.
+While both Spouses are alive and not incapacitated, the A-B Trust acts as one unified trust.
+No subtrusts exist until one spouse passes away.

-Upon the death of the first spouse, the Living Trust splits in to two (2) separate and distinct trusts.
+Upon the death of the first spouse, the Living Trust splits in to two (2) separate and distinct subtrusts.

 The Survivor’s Trust (Trust A) is also known as the Marital Trust.
 This Trust remains revocable during the Surviving Spouse’s lifetime.
 The Surviving Spouse has unlimited use of Trust A’s Principal and Income during their life, and is free to add or remove beneficiaries of Trust A.

-Upon the death of the second spouse, Trust B is distributed outright to its stated beneficiaries.
-If planning is done properly, Trust B should distribute without being subject to Estate Taxes.
+Upon the death of the Surviving spouse, Trust B will be distributed to its stated beneficiaries.
+If proper Federal Estate Tax planning has been done, Trust B should distribute without being subject to Federal Estate Taxes.

 |During Joint Lifetime||H & W||H & W||H & W|